Social procurement planning and tactics

 The Government established Jobs Victoria to provide a comprehensive approach to supporting job seekers at risk of being left behind.
 Jobs Victoria is supported by arrangements with leading organisations in the community sector and private sector employers.

-Social enterprises, TAFEs and other training providers play a significant role in offering disadvantaged and high needs Victorians the skills they need to be job-ready now and in the future.
+Social enterprises, TAFEs and other training providers play a significant role in offering Victorians who need the support the skills they need to be job-ready now and in the future.
 The Government will seek to ensure that training and skills gaps are identified and addressed on an ongoing basis and the training and TAFE system’s role to deliver government and community benefits are acknowledged.

 The Government recognises the distinct role that TAFEs have, as public providers who partner with industry and Government on key economic priorities, in leading the training system in excellence and innovation, providing essential life skills and support services, and helping disadvantaged students and communities.